vsch/Javafx-WebView-Debugger/README.md

 instead of org.eclipse.jetty.
 Much lighter on size and painless to get working, at least in a JetBrains plugin.

-Based on the solution found by Bosko Popovic and well documented by Mohammad Naghavi.
-Working with JS code in WebView is now comfortable.
+In turn that library was based on the solution found by Bosko Popovic and well documented by Mohammad Naghavi.
+Working with JS code in WebView became tolerable.
 Not IDE comfortable, but a whole lot more productive than trying to figure bugs through log messages.

-The limitations for chrome dev tools in JavaFX WebView are significant.
-The console evaluation do not work and console log/warn/error/debug from scripts does not make it to the debugger console.
+The limitations for chrome dev tools in JavaFX WebView with a bare-bones implementation were significant.
+The console evaluations did not work and none of the console api methods from scripts did not make it to the debugger console.

+Custom code to handle the dev tools protocol makes dev tools work with WebView and vice versa.
+There are still some limitations but these have to do with the fact that the debugger cannot provide dev tools with much information until the JSBridge is established to allow JavaScript to reach the Java world.

-With hacked code I was able to make dev tools work with WebView and vice versa.
-There are still some limitations but now the console in the debugger works as expected, with completions, evaluations and console logging from scripts.
-It no longer core dumps and quits right out of Java, which was happening on a regular basis.
-JavaFx WebView is no Chromium.
+Now the console in the debugger works as expected, with completions, evaluations and console logging from scripts, stepping in/out/into, break points and especially initialization debugging before the JSBridge to JavaScript is established to make minced meat of initialization debugging.

+The current version of the library is the bare-bones implementation and just usable.
+I will be updating it with the full feature version, you'll almost think you are working in Chrome.

-I will be updating this library with the changes but it is a bit of work since my plugin [Markdown Navigator] is for IntelliJ and has a few JetBrains API specifics in it which will take some effort to remove for use on any JavaFx WebView project.
+It will take a bit of work since the code I use is in an [IntelliJ IDEA] plugin, [Markdown Navigator].
+The source is a mix of Java and [Kotlin] with a good measure of JetBrains API specifics and will take some effort to remove all these for use on any JavaFx WebView project and to re-test to make sure it works.
+The inner working of the debugger are very fragile and easy to make it core-dump right out of the application.

-Having worked with log based debugging of JavaScript for two years, using Chrome Dev Tools is like suddenly discovering eyesight.
-I can now consider adding JavaScript based features which I avoided like the plague because there are enough differences from a regular browser to make these "small" jobs into tedious career decisions.
+If you are working with JavaFX WebView scripts and need this functionality ASAP, please contact me and I will see if we can make this happen sooner than later.
+A little motivation can go a long way.

-Here is a screenshot of the dev tools running with JavaFX WebView, showing off the console logging from scripts:
+Here is a teaser screenshot of dev tools running with JavaFX WebView, showing off the console logging from scripts, with caller location for one click navigation to source:

 ![DevTools](images/DevTools.png)

+### JSBridge Provided Debugging Support

+The missing functionality from the WebView debugger is implemented via a proxy that gets between chrome dev tools and the debugger to fill in the blanks for between the two to massage the conversation to allow chrome dev tools to do their magic.

+For this to work, some JavaScript and the `JSBridge` instance need to work together to provide the essential glue.
+The implementation is done so that outside of this code the rest of the JavaScript code can be oblivious to whether the JSBridge is already established or not.
+Since the location information for console log api is one of the missing pieces in the WebView debugger, any console log calls before the JSBridge is established will not have caller identification and will instead point to the initialization code that generates the cached log calls generated before the connection was established.

+The `JSBridge` implementation also provides a mechanism for data persistence between page reloads.
+It is generic enough if all the data you need to persist can be `JSON.stringify'd` because the implementation does a call back to the WebView engine to serialize the arguments, and on page generation inserts this source into the page to allow scripts access to this data before the `JSBridge` is established.

-The rest of this file is mostly a copy of one in mohamnag/javafx_webview_debugger project with some changes to reflect being able to run multiple debugging sessions on a single server.
+**The rest of this file is mostly a copy of one in [mohamnag/javafx_webview_debugger] project** with some changes to reflect being able to run multiple debugging sessions on a single server.

 Using debugger is done in three main steps:

 1. Starting debug server
 2. Connecting chrome debugger
 3. Clean up